Spaggel/Tooltip/README.md

-# Magento 2.2 product attribute tooltips
+# Magento 2 Product Attribute Tooltips

 **This module is in development, use at your own risk**